ESL Activities

 shop-now-amazon

-Have your Say about Teaching Colours in English
+Have Your Say about Teaching Colours in English

-Do you have any tips or tricks for teaching colors for English learners?
+Do you have any tips or tricks for teaching colors to English learners?
 Or, another activity or game recommendation that you’d like to share with us?
 Please leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
-It’ll help other busy english teachers, like yourself find this useful resource.
+It’ll help other busy English teachers, like yourself find this useful resource.

-Last update on 2021-02-24 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2022-07-17 / Affiliate links / Images from Amazon Product Advertising API

 About Jackie

-Jackie Bolen has been teaching English for more than 15 years to students in South Korea and Canada.
+Jackie Bolen has been teaching English for more than 20 years to students in South Korea and Canada.
 She's taught all ages, levels and kinds of TEFL classes.
 She holds an MA degree, along with the Celta and Delta English teaching certifications.

-Jackie is the author of more than 30 books for English teachers and English learners, including Business English Vocabulary Builder and 39 No-Prep/Low-Prep ESL Speaking Activities for Teenagers and Adults.
+Jackie is the author of more than 100 books for English teachers and English learners, including Business English Vocabulary Builder, 67 ESL Conversation Topics,and 39 No-Prep/Low-Prep ESL Speaking Activities for Teenagers and Adults.
 She loves to share her ESL games, activities, teaching tips, and more with other teachers throughout the world.

 You can find her on social media at: